 To learn more about some of Ocean Recovery Alliance’s work and mission, we started the day at Pacific Coffee a local coffee shop that has created a lid recycling program and initiating conversations in Hong Kong on reducing single-use plastic.
 Ocean Recovery Alliance also shared its Global Alert App, which that empowers users to report, rate, and map trash hot spots in their waterways and coastlines.

 “I truly enjoyed our time spent with the Ocean Recovery Alliance today.
 This was a great opportunity to learn about their innovative approach to plastic pollution, from both a personal education and business standpoint,” said Damian Foxall, Sustainability Manager, Vestas 11th Hour Racing.
 “It’s a great reminder that there are so many incredible organizations working all around the world on a shared mission – to raise awareness of ocean health issues and find sustainable solutions to mitigate them.”

-At each Volvo Ocean Race stopover, Vestas 11th Hour Racing will be meeting with a local non-profit to learn more about their environmental work.
-11th Hour Racing will be giving a $10,000 grant to each of these non-profits as part of their mission to leave a lasting legacy beyond the race.
-Previous grant recipients are: Asociación De Naturalistas Del Sureste in Alicante, Spain; Circular Economy Portugal in Lisbon, Portugal, Environmental Monitoring Group in Cape Town, South Africa, and Take 3 in Melbourne, Australia.
+At each Volvo Ocean Race stopover, Vestas 11th Hour Racing will be meeting with a local non-profit to learn more about its environmental work.
+11th Hour Racing will be giving a $10,000 grant to each of these non-profits as part of its mission to leave a lasting legacy beyond the race.
+Previous grant recipients are: Asociación De Naturalistas Del Sureste in Alicante, Spain, Circular Economy Portugal in Lisbon, Portugal, Environmental Monitoring Group in Cape Town, South Africa, and Take 3 in Melbourne, Australia.

 About Ocean Recovery Alliance